 “The team at Peninsula Dental School are honoured to have been offered the opportunity by the FGDP to undertake a comprehensive update of the standards.
 We would like to thank all the individuals and organisations that have generously given their time and expertise to comment on the drafts of the second edition.
 In some cases we have had to resolve strongly-held but contradictory views held by peer-reviewers.
 This is an indication of the extent to which members of our profession care passionately about the standards of care we all endeavour to provide, and it also illustrates the subjective nature of clinical practice.
 Whilst the evidence base for primary care dentistry is constantly improving, it is clear that much remains almost as much an art as a science.”

 To mark the publication of Standards in Dentistry, the Faculty is distributing copies to all its members, and new members who join this year will be sent a copy with their welcome pack.
-Non-members can buy it for £44.99 at www.fgdp.org.uk/shop, and until the end of 2018 FGDP is also offering a 25% discount on its complete set of five guidance publications, which also includes Selection Criteria for Dental Radiography, Clinical Examination and Record-Keeping, Antimicrobial Prescribing for General Dental Practitioners and Dementia-Friendly Dentistry.
+Non-members can buy it for £44.99 from the FGDP website, and until the end of 2018 FGDP is also offering a 25% discount on its complete set of five guidance publications, which also includes Selection Criteria for Dental Radiography, Clinical Examination and Record-Keeping, Antimicrobial Prescribing for General Dental Practitioners and Dementia-Friendly Dentistry.